Q: What is a poison?

 For more information about the types of calls/cases handled by the IPC, click here

-To take advantage of the IPC's FREE Poison Prevention Education Resource Center and training, click here
+To take advantage of the IPC's FREE poison prevention education and presentation materials as well as the education course, click here

-To request a Complimentary Packet (sticker, magnet, first aid for poisonings brochure), click here
+To request a Complimentary Safety Packet (sticker, magnet, first aid for poisonings brochure), click here

-To subscribe to IPC news (weekly, seasonally, breaking news), click here
+To subscribe to IPC news (monthly, seasonally, breaking news), click here